The Key Metrics in a Call Centre for Monitoring Performance

 First Call Resolution: The Key to Customer Satisfaction

-Another critical metric in call centre KPIs is the first call resolution (FCR) rate.
-High active waiting calls can indicate inefficiencies that lead to customer frustration and high agent turnover.
-FCR measures the percentage of customer issues resolved on the first call.
+A key metric in call centre KPIs is the first call resolution (FCR) rate, which measures the percentage of customer issues resolved on the first call.
+High FCR rates indicate that agents possess the skills to resolve queries efficiently, leading to increased customer satisfaction.

-Customer Satisfaction Score and Customer Effort Score: Direct Measures of Performance
+Customer Satisfaction Score and Customer Effort Score

 Net Promoter Score: Gauging Customer Loyalty